UN Climate Change Conference initiates Digitalisation Day

 As the recent rise of artificial intelligence (AI) has demonstrated, digital technologies are rapidly changing the world.
 AI is expected to double its energy consumption by 2026, according to the International Energy Agency (IEA) and to surpass global air traffic in terms of greenhouse gas (GHG) emissions unless drastic measures are taken.
 At the same time, there are unprecedented opportunities to use the technology as an enabler for climate action.

-AI can also be an accelerator for more ambitious NDCs (Nationally Determined Contributions) through better tracking and tracing of greenhouse gas emissions.
+The strategic use of data and AI can be a critical accelerator for more ambitious NDCs through better tracking and tracing of of greenhouse gas emissions and climate finance.

 Bjorn-Soren Gigler, Head of the Data Economy Initiative